Mellon Assistant Professor of English

 Panelist, 2013 American Academy of Religion Conference, "Making (the Study of) Religion Online: New Media and the Study of Religion"

-The Hammer Song , a narrative nonfiction story of music and radicalism during the Cold War, to be published by Basic Books; Radiant Truths , an anthology of creative nonfiction about religion to be published by Yale University Press; Jeff Sharlet Dies , a narrative nonfiction story of the underground Vietnam GI resistance movement.
+Hammer Songs , essays about the political histories of popular songs, to be published by Basic Books; Jeff Sharlet Dies , a narrative nonfiction story of the underground Vietnam GI resistance movement.